tazbikislam/Philia-app/README.md

 * The script uses **threads**:
   * Main thread → GUI
   * Background thread → notifications
-* The GUI may remain reduced when you close it (if coded to do so).
+* The GUI may remain reduced when you close it.
 *  Because `.pyw` doesn't display a console window, it appears to be a background application.